devowlio/wp-changelog/packages/real-product-manager-wp-client.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+## 1.5.6 (2021-03-17)

+### chore

+* max. activations per license explain in more detail when limit reached and link to customer center (CU-fn1k7v)

+### fix

+* plugin could not be installed if an older version of PuC is used by another plugin

 ## 1.5.5 (2021-03-10)